|Guide||♦||12 Triplogs||0 Topics|

-The railroads of north central Arizona were all built to support Arizona's richest copper mine, located in Jerome.
+The railroads of north-central Arizona were all built to support Arizona's richest copper mine, located in Jerome.
 The first rail line, the Atlantic & Pacific Railroad, was completed in 1882, connecting Jerome to Ashfork.

-The Verde Canyon Railroad (formerly the Verde Valley Railroad, operated by the Santa Fe, Prescott and Phoenix Railroad), was financed by Senator William A. Clark for a hefty $1.3 million.
+The Verde Canyon Railroad (formerly the Verde Valley Railroad, operated by the Santa Fe, Prescott, and Phoenix Railroad) was financed by Senator William A. Clark for a hefty $1.3 million.
 A miracle of engineering, the 38-mile line was built in just one year, from 1911 to 1912.
-It took 250 men using 200 mules, picks and shovels and lots of Dupont black powder explosives to lay these rails.
-Today, the same railroad would cost in excess of $38 million.
+It took 250 men using 200 mules, picks and shovels, and lots of Dupont black powder explosives to lay these rails.
+Today, the same railroad would cost over $38 million.

 Passenger service resumed in November 1990.
-A 4 hour ride on Verde Canyon Railroad's historic route from Clarkdale to Perkinsville and back, features native flora and fauna, ancient Indian ruins, red rock pinnacles and a 680-ft. man-made tunnel.
+A 4-hour ride on Verde Canyon Railroad's historic route from Clarkdale to Perkinsville and back features native flora and fauna, ancient Indian ruins, red rock pinnacles, and a 680-ft. human-made tunnel.
 Trains depart year-round.
 Call 1-800-293-7245 for more information.

 Check out the Official Route and Triplogs.